Zod-/InstaSynchP-CSSLoader/README.md

 The CSS content will be stored in a hidden setting to reduce loading times.

-Plugins can put their styles in a array at `plugin.styles` where they will be grabbed by the core and added to the `cssLoader`.
+Plugins can put their styles in an array at `plugin.styles` where they will be grabbed by the core and added to the `cssLoader`.

 #### `plugins.cssLoader.addStyle`
 ```javascript